1. Home

 Pancreatic islet transplantation

-Pancreatic islet transplantation is an experimental treatment for people with type 1 diabetes who have trouble controlling their blood glucose levels.
+Pancreatic islet transplantation is a treatment for type 1 diabetes in people who struggle to manage their blood glucose levels.
 Pancreatic islets are clusters of cells in the pancreas that make the hormone insulin.
 In type 1 diabetes, the body’s immune system attacks these cells.
-A pancreatic islet transplantation replaces destroyed islets with new islets from organ donors.
+A pancreatic islet transplantation replaces destroyed islets with new islets from a deceased donor.
 The new islets make and release insulin.
-Because researchers are still studying pancreatic islet transplantation, the procedure is only available to people enrolled in research studies.

 Clinical Trials for Insulin, Medicines, & Other Diabetes Treatments